The 'Shadow AI' Problem: Identifying and Managing Unsanctioned AI in the Enterprise (Cybersecurity 2026)

 Q14: How does Shadow AI affect ROI?

 While shadow AI can provide rapid productivity gains, the associated risks can severely damage long-term ROI.
 A single data breach or intellectual property leak from an unsanctioned tool can result in millions of dollars in losses, far outweighing the initial savings.
-See The ROI of Cyber Resilience: Selling Security as a Business Enabler.
+See selling the ROI of resilience.

 Q15: What is "Model Inversion"?